Blog

 • Acne treatments:benzoyl peroxide, salicylic acid products

 This single change made HSA accounts significantly more useful for everyday health spending.
 Many people buy these products regularly without realizing they could be paying with tax-free dollars.
+For the full story on what changed, read how the CARES Act expanded HSA-eligible OTC items.
+You can also find the best HSA-eligible items on Amazon.

 Dental Care